Money

 How to fight poverty?

 The fight against poverty is complex, and there is no easy solution.
-But with a better understanding of the lives of poor people, close examination of the measure can help win the fights against poverty.
+But with a better understanding of the lives of poor people, a close examination of the measure can help win the fight against poverty.

 We often think of helping others by developing our own ideas about what would work best and then following through with our solutions.
 But to truly help others, you should first find out what they need and want and not what you think they want and need.
 So to truly understand others put yourself in their shoes.
 When you live with those, you find out how you can help with the struggles they face.